 Alternative idea: You can combine these three into a big ‘jumble’ drive/sale where books, shoes, and clothes are sold.

-13. Host a Show: Talent Show, Bingo or Trivia Night are fun and child-friendly church fundraising ideas.
+Talent shows, bingo events, and trivia nights are fun and child-friendly church fundraising ideas.
 Sell admission tickets for a small fee, but also set up a general donation table.
 Use this chance to educate the congregation about church activities, and don’t forget to keep reminding the guests what you’re fundraising for.

-15. Threads of Hope is 100% risk-free tool with no upfront cost.
+Threads of Hope is a 100% risk-free tool with no upfront cost.

 Here’s how it works: